noahpace124/Roman_Numeral_Calculator/README.md

 I spent about an hour on this project.

-To compile this project, please run the makefile and it will produce the Roman_Numerals.exe program.
+To compile this project, please download main.cpp and makefile.
+To produce the program run the makefile and it will create Roman_Numerals.exe.